 - For school-aged children, you may also want to set up a feature called Schooltime.

 - Schooltime helps you limit your child’s access to many of the Apple Watch features during regular weekday school hours.

 - Tap OK when you finish making all your choices and setting up the Watch’s features.
 Your family member can now use their Apple Watch!

 How to manage a family member’s Apple Watch

-In Europe/UK, Truphone has launched its service offering Family setup plans as well.
-Their plans for stand-alone watch service in the UK start at 7.99 pounds a month.
+In Europe/UK, Truphone has launched its service offering Family setup plans.
+Their plans for a stand-alone watch service in the UK start at 7.99 pounds a month.
 The company is also offering the service in the US for $9.99/month.

-We hope this short article walked you through all the steps to get your children or your family’s older adults set up with their Apple Watches, without using their own iPhone.
+We hope this short article walked you through all the steps to get your children or your family’s older adults set up with their Apple Watches without using their iPhones.

 The biggest downside is that the early Apple Watch Series (like the Cellular Apple Series 3) is not supported.

 Our family was hoping to upgrade the adult Apple Watch and give our youngest the older Series 3 Cellular–but at this time, that just won’t work with Family Setup.
 We think this is a missed opportunity for Apple, especially since it still sells new Apple Watch Series 3 models in its store!

 We love this option, and we hope that Apple continues to grow Apple Watch’s independence from the iPhone!